ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 ### Setting Up the Application:

-1. Configure API Key
+- Configure API Key:

-  - Obtain OpenAI API key: sign up for OpenAI API access at OpenAI: https://beta.openai.com/signup/.
+  1. Obtain OpenAI API key: sign up for OpenAI API access at OpenAI: https://beta.openai.com/signup/.
 After signing up, you'll receive an API key under 'Your profile' in the top right of the page, then User API keys.

-  - Select '+ Create new secret key'.
+  2. Select '+ Create new secret key'.
 Copy your new key.

-  - Next, create a python file in the project root directory called 'api_key.py' with the following context:
+  3. Next, create a python file in the project root directory called 'api_key.py' with the following context:
     - openai_api_key = "your_openai_api_key_here" (Replace 'your_openai_api_key_here' with your actual OpenAI API key).

-2. Install required packages (Python 3.x)
+- Install required packages (Python 3.x)

   In a terminal (macOS menu bar > terminal > new terminal), run the following commands:

   - pip3 install Flask --upgrade
   - pip3 install requests --upgrade